Antonio-Kim/docs/frontend/css/css_start_here.md

 ### Grid

 As default, Grid in html are set with one column and one row.
+If the element inside has multiple elements, it will create another row for each elements.
+Thus, if you have five elements within grid declaration, it will create five rows.
 You can change the sizes by setting `display: grid;` inside the element and then set number of columns and rows by `grid-template-columns` and `grid-template-rows`.
 Typically the number of rows and columns are set by `repeat()` function in css, where the first parameter sets how many columns/rows there will be, and second parameter sets the size.
 There are four main sizing properties:

 - pixel
 - rem
 - fr
 - auto

 One useful function for sizing is `minmax()`.
 This sets what the sizing will be based on what's available on the screen, unless it's hard-coded like pixel and rem.
 The auto keyword sets the size of the element based on the size of the element.
 It will expand or shrink based on what's available and what the size of the contents are. fr keywoard is called fraction and it's based on what's left after sizing the elements that are currently occupied.
 It then will automatically divide the leftover spaces equally.

 You can preemptively assign area and name them instead of sizing up like grid-row and grid-column attributes and then assign values like grid-row: 2 / 4, using grid-template area: